pjcarly/ember-field-components/README.md

   * extra widget: `select-search` available
 * `textarea`
 * `time`
+  * extra widget: `bootstrap` available

 Next to attribute types, `DS.belongsTo` is also supported

+### Date, DateTime and Time
+These components display the html5 input on mobile devices, and bootstrap-datetimepicker on other devices.
+If we can't figure out the correct User Agent, we default to HTML5.
+You can force bootstrap by passing `widget: bootstrap` in the field options

 ### Select Lists
 Attributes with type `select` require you to define select options, possible values in your select list.